miv403/C-language-and-literature/2.0/exercises/README.md

 Appendix E before you attempt this exercise.
 [*Note:* You can display an integer as an octal or hexadecimal value with the conversion specifications %o and %X, respectively.]

+## 4.26 (Calculating the Value of π)

+Calculate the value of π from the infinite series

+$$
+\pi = 4 - \frac{4}{3} + \frac{4}{5} - \frac{4}{7} + \frac{4}{9} - \frac{4}{11} + \dots
+$$

+Print a table that shows the value of π approximated by one term of this series, by two terms, by three terms, and so on.
+How many terms of this series do you have to use before you first get 3.14?
+3.141?
+3.1415?
+3.14159?

+## 4.27 (Pythagorean Triples)

+A right triangle can have sides that are all integers.
+The set of three integer values for a right triangle’s sides is a Pythagorean triple.
+These three sides must satisfy the relationship that the sum of the sides’ squares is equal to the hy- potenuse’s square.
+Find all Pythagorean triples for side1, side2, and the hypotenuse, all no larger than 500.
+Use a triple-nested for loop that tries all possibilities.
+This is an example of *“brute-force”* computing.
+It’s not aesthetically pleasing to many people.
+But there are many reasons why this technique is important.
+First, with computing power increasing at such a phenomenal pace, solutions that would have taken years or even centuries of computer time to produce with the technology of just a few years ago can now be produced in hours, minutes, seconds or even less.
+Second, there are large numbers of interesting problems for which there’s no known algorithmic approach other than sheer brute force.
+We investigate many problem-solving methodologies in this book.
+We’ll consider brute-force approaches to various interesting problems.

+## 4.28 (Calculating Weekly Pay)

+A company pays its employees as managers
+(who receive a fixed weekly salary), hourly workers (who receive a fixed hourly wage for up to the first 40 hours they work and “time-and-a-half” for overtime hours worked), commission workers (who receive $250 plus 5.7% of their gross weekly sales), or piece-workers (who receive a fixed amount of money for each of the items they produce—eachpieceworker in this company works on only one type of item).
+Write a program to compute each employee’s weekly pay.
+You do not know the number of employees in advance.

+Each type of employee has a pay code: Managers have paycode 1, hourly workers have code 2, commission workers have code 3 and pieceworkers have code 4.
+Use a `switch` to compute each employee’s pay based on the paycode.
+Within the switch, prompt the user to enter the appropriate facts your program needs to calculate each employee’s pay based on that employee’s paycode.

+[*Note:* You can input values of type `double` using the conversion specification `%lf` with `scanf`.]